Northern Jamaica Jamaica Travel Guide

 Be conscious of your utility use usage in your accommodation.
 Turn off lights and air conditioning when leaving your room.

-When snorkeling or diving with scuba gear, avoid touching coral reefs or marine animals to preserve ecosystems.
+When snorkeling or underwater diving, avoid touching coral reefs or marine animals to preserve ecosystems.

 Use reef-safe sunscreen to protect delicate ocean environments from harmful chemicals.